 Employment Agreements.
 We have entered into written employment agreements with each of our executive officers.
 These agreements provide for notice periods of varying duration for termination of the agreement by us or by the relevant executive officer, during which time the executive officer will continue to receive base salary and benefits.
 We have also entered into customary non-competition, confidentiality of information and ownership of inventions arrangements with our executive officers.
-However, the enforceability of the noncompetition provisions may be limited under applicable law.
-For information regarding the terms of our employment agreements with our Named Executive Officers, see "Executive Compensation-Employment Agreements."
+However, the enforceability of the non-competition provisions may be limited under applicable law.
+For information regarding the terms of our employment agreements with our Named Executive Officers, see "Item 11.
+Executive Compensation - Employment Agreements."

-Options.
-Since our inception we have granted options to purchase our ordinary shares to our officers and certain of our directors.
-Such option agreements may contain acceleration provisions upon certain merger, acquisition, or change of control transactions.
-We describe our option plans under "Equity Compensation Plan Information."
+Options and RSUs.
+Since our inception we have granted options and RSUs to purchase our ordinary shares to our officers and certain of our directors.
+Such option agreements and RSU agreements may contain provisions providing for acceleration and other events upon certain merger, acquisition, or change of control transactions.
+We describe our option plans under "Item 11.
+Executive Compensation - Equity Compensation Plan Information."

 Exculpation, Indemnification and Insurance.
-Our Articles of Association permit us to exculpate, indemnify and insure certain of our office holders to the fullest extent permitted by the Israeli Companies Law.
+Our Articles of Association permit us to exculpate, indemnify and insure certain of our office holders to the fullest extent permitted by the Israel Companies Law.
 We have entered into indemnification agreements with our office holders, exculpating them from a breach of their duty of care to us to the fullest extent permitted by law and undertaking to indemnify them to the fullest extent permitted by law, subject to certain exceptions, including with respect to liabilities resulting from our initial public offering to the extent that these liabilities are not covered by insurance.